 Everybody has something about their life worth sharing.
 Whether you have an interesting job, some recipes you want to share, or just some opinions that might be worth hearing, you should consider marketing your greatest asset – yourself.
 Set up and blog/vlog just to document your daily life, and soon the ads will come.
 Successful bloggers can make thousands of dollars a month from home, just by sharing their life with the public.

 The one covers a lot of different options but is available to anyone working from home who has strong soft skills.
 You basically work for a company in some kind of assistance capacity but from home.
 This could be as a remote receptionist, diary planner, or even in the entertainment industry.
-Technology has enabled people to do almost any job remotely, even in the online casino industry, where live dealers in online blackjack can now deal hands from a studio anywhere in the world, rather than the casino floor.
+Technology has enabled people to do almost any job remotely.
 This same live streaming technology can also be applied to those wishing to work from home, for example by streaming reviews of products in return for payment from companies.
 This pay is often good – around $25 an hour – and can be done with minimal training.

 This one only applies if you’re fortunate enough to have a spare room going.
 If so, consider posting that room on a rental website, allowing travelers and visitors to pay you for use of the room at no cost to you.
 Airbnb hosts make on average $6000 a year for virtually zero effort, with some making many times more than that.
 Just make sure you’re legally allowed to rent out your room.